-SECTION PAGE LIMIT DESCRIPTION Cover Page 1 page maximum The cover page should include the project title, both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
-Technology Description 2 pages maximum Applicants are required to describe succinctly: The proposed technology, including its basic operating principles and how it is unique and innovative; The proposed technology's target level of performance (applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.
-Addendum 1 pages maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
-Applicants may provide graphs, charts, or other data to supplement their Technology Description.
+The proposed technology, including its basic operating principles and how it is unique and innovative; How producing the target molecule(s) will enable the production of biofuels, specifically explaining how the value of the proposed product is worth more than producing power from the feedstock, and ideally could be sold for more than the fuel.
+Block Flow Diagram: The Applicant must include a block flow diagram that illustrates the process of converting biomass to biofuel and how any related products will be produced.
+If the applicant is proposing to work on just one element of the process, the Applicant must highlight this with a red box.
+The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; The impact that EERE funding would have on the proposed project.
+Addendum 1 pages maximum Applicants may provide graphs, charts, or other data to supplement their Technology Description.
+Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: • Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; • Whether the Applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; • Whether the Applicant has worked together with its teaming partners on prior projects or programs; and • Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.